ZoeyYiZhou/141BProject/index.md

 <img src="zPlot_Image/appropriateness.png" style="float: center; padding:0.1em" width="60%">

-From our cleaning dataset, we have a column named WaterUsagePerAcre (feet).
-We also get the precipitation (inch) for each sub-basin online.
-Therefore, we set the level of appropriateness to be (WaterUsagePerAcre/12) / (Percipitation).
-Ideally, if the precipitation happens to be equal to the total water crops needed to grow, then the appropriateness level will be one, and farmers do not need to draw more water from the ground.
-However, usually the appropriateness will be bigger than one because the crops will need more water than precipitation.
-The level of appropriateness will be better if it is smaller.
+We create a new variable 'appropriateness' by using Water Usage Per Acre divided by Percipitation from our dataset.Ideally, if the precipitation happens to be equal to the total water crops needed to grow, our definied 'appropriateness' will be one.
+In this case, farmers do not need to draw more water from the ground.
+However, usually the appropriateness will be bigger than one, as the crops in general need more water than precipitation.
+Here, a smaller appropriateness value indicates a higher appropriateness in growing the crop in given area.

+## Ready?
+Here are our analysis results.
+For each graph below, we also have link to its interactive plot .

 <img src="zPlot_Image/Area_Value_Precipitation_Trends.png" style="float: center; padding:0.1 em" width="90%">